arnbme/nyckelharpa/README.md

 1. After installing the keypad DH, edit keypad devices changing Type to Centralitex Keypad, Save Device

+2. Remove keypad from HSM.
+In HSM section Configure Arming/Disarming/Cancel Options --> Use keypad(s) to arm/disarm:
+remove keypads using the Centralitex driver.

-2. Remove keypad from HSM, Add keypad to Nyckelharpa Global Settings
+3. Add keypad to Nyckelharpa Global Settings

-3. Create User pin profiles.
+4. Create User pin profiles.
 When using an Iris V3 User pin code 0000 is required and used for instant arming, but will not disarm.
 This keypad does not send a pin, even if entered, when arming.

-4. Create HSM Custom Panic Rule
+5. Create HSM Custom Panic Rule

-5. When using an Iris keypad set if Partial key creates Home (default) or Night arming mode
+6. When using an Iris keypad set if Partial key creates Home (default) or Night arming mode

 [:arrow_up_small: Back to top](#top)
 <a name="userpin"></a>